 Our realized revenues have been largely sheltered from the erosion in commodity prices in 2015.
 At current prices, 2016 revenues are forecasted to decrease by $3.00 to $3.50 per boe relative to 2015, notwithstanding 41% of our volumes hedged.

 As a result, the range for our capital expenditure budget for 2016 has been set to $210 and $240 million.
 In addition, our Board of Directors has approved an adjustment to our monthly dividend to $0.01 per common share from $0.035 per common share, beginning with our dividend payable December 2015.
 This proposed capital spending program coupled with our reduced dividend demonstrates our commitment to balance these expenditures with our forecasted funds from operations.

 We are targeting a total payout ratio of between 85% and 95% for 2016.
 This capital and dividend budget will result in a reduction of our long-term debt, which when coupled with our commitment to rationalize our non-core assets, will enhance the sustainability of our asset portfolio and strengthen our financial position.

 WEST CENTRAL CORE AREA

-Our West Central Core Area is characterized by liquids-rich natural gas and light oil resources in multiple prospective horizons, year round accessibility and extensive infrastructure including over 2,800 kilometers of operated pipelines and 38 facilities, the majority of which is operated by Bonavista.
-In this core area, we have access to over 1.4 million acres, containing approximately 800 of our future drilling locations.
-This equates to eight years of inventory at our current development pace of approximately 95 to 100 locations per year.
+Our West Central core area, with year round access, is characterized by liquids-rich natural gas and light oil resources in multiple prospective horizons.
+It includes extensive infrastructure with over 2,800 kilometers of pipelines and 38 facilities, the majority of which are operated by Bonavista.
+In this core area, we have access to approximately 1.3 million acres, and have identified approximately 800 drilling locations in our key plays.

 DEEP BASIN CORE AREA